YoZe24/LINGI2241_Archi/README.md

 ------------------------

 1. Using maven project
-- 0pen the project with the pom.xml file
+- Open the project with the pom.xml file
 - Launch one server (Simple or Opti) | Set your parameters for the server
 - Launch the client | Set your parameters in the ClientLaunch.java file